veledzimovich-iTechArt/patterns/README.md

 - Principle of Least Knowledge - connect only with close friends
 - Hollywood principe - high level component define behaviour of low level components.
 - Single responsibility principe - one cause to change

+## Pattern
+Pattern is a solving task in context

+- context - typical situation to use pattern
+- task - our goal depends of context restrictions
+- solving - code structure to reach goals with restrictions

+Patterns balance of "powers"
+- goal (light side)
+- restrictions (dark side)

+Catalog of patterns by Gang of Four